Coherent Tannaka duality and algebraicity of Hom-stacks: A relative boundedness result for Hom stacks

-\begin{corollary} If $\weilr_{Z'/S'}$ is quasi-compact for every scheme $S'$, morphism $S'\to S$ and finite morphism $Z'\to Z\times_S S'$ such that $Z'\to S'$ is flat with geometrically normal fibers, then $\weilr_{Z/S}$ is quasi-compact. \end{corollary} \begin{proof} By Corollary~\ref{C:QC-descent:reduction}, we may assume that $Z\to S$ is flat with geometrically reduced fibers.
+\begin{lemma} If $\underline{\Hom}_{S'}(Z',g_{S'})$ is quasi-compact for every scheme $S'$, morphism $S'\to S$ and finite morphism $Z'\to Z_{S'}$ such that $Z'\to S'$ is proper and flat with geometrically normal fibers, then $\underline{\Hom}_S(Z,g)$ is quasi-compact. \end{lemma} \begin{proof} By Lemma~\ref{L:QC-descent:nil}, we may assume that $Z\to S$ is flat with geometrically reduced fibers.
 We will use induction on the maximal fiber dimension~$d$ of $Z\to S$.
 After modifying $S$, we may assume that $W:=Z_\norm\to S$ is flat with geometrically normal fibers.
 Let $Z_0\inj Z$ and $W_0\inj W$ be the closed substacks given by the conductor ideal of $W\to Z$.